-In addition to the general criteria, Innovate and Learn grants are assessed with the following criteria:
+In addition to the general criteria, Innovate and Learn grants will be assessed with the following criteria:

 - 1. Target Group Representation: the degree to which the project and organisation involves and represents the Voice target groups. - 2.
-Innovation and scalability: the degree to which an idea is new, given the context, and lead to the empowerment and amplification of one or more Voice target group(s).
-Includes an analysis of the applicants' capacity to implement, scale up and sustain. - 3.
-Learning cycle: the degree to which the intervention logic can be translated to the whole learning cycle as following.
+Innovation and scalability: The degree to which an idea is new, given the context, and lead to the empowerment and amplification of one or more Voice target group(s).
+Includes an analysis of the applicants' capacity to implement, scale up and sustain.